HL7/fhir-saner/input/pagecontent/transaction-1.md

 Search by name or identifier
 <div>

-A client must be able to read resources that are referenced within resources returned by a query by name or identifier.
+A client **shall** be able to read resources that are referenced within resources returned by a query by name or identifier.